ESA title

 By using GNSS, the service allows for the measurement of both relative and absolute displacements in three dimensions (X, Y, Z), giving a complete understanding of track movements.
 Unlike ground-based systems that are limited by line-of-sight or require complex installations, GNSS provides global coverage, enabling monitoring in remote areas, urban canyons, or challenging environments with no need for interconnection between sensors.

-The service is being designed to possibly use also SatCom solutions to complement mobile coverage as needed.
+The service was designed to optionally use SatCom solutions to complement mobile coverage as needed.

 The added value of using space assets lies in the ability to provide real-time, automated, and highly precise monitoring over extended periods without disrupting railway operations.
 This ensures that infrastructure managers can act proactively, reducing maintenance costs and improving safety, which is difficult to achieve with existing competitor solutions that are more labor-intensive and less precise.